owncloud-archive/ocdev/README.rst

 samples should be, if needed, replaced by the appropriate command on your system (e.g. python3, pip3)

 You will need **Python >=3.3** because jinja2 depends on that version.
 If you run Ubuntu 12.04 you can circumvent that by install jinja2 before installing the tool::

     sudo apt-get install python3-jinja2

 For the **setup** command, **git** is required.

+**Developer Info**:
+To test your changes locally without globally installing the tool on your machine run:

+    python3 -m ocdev COMMAND

+inside the cloned folder.

+The **-m** option tells python to run the **ocdev/__main__.py** file.
+This is needed to have working imports in both installed and local versions.

 Installation
 ============